wavefrontHQ/docs/pages/doc/dashboards_variables.md

 ## List Dashboard Variables

 A *list dashboard variable* maps a variable label to a list of labels and values.
 They allow expert users to set a predefined list of a list of meaningful labels and values for other users to choose from.
 For example, let's assume that sources located in Availability Zone 1 are production and Availability Zone 2 are development.
-Instead of requiring a user to change the text from "tag=az-1" to "tag=az-2", you can set the labels to "Production" and "Development".
+Instead of requiring a user to change the text from `tag=az-1` to `tag=az-2`, you can set the labels to **Production** and **Development**.
 This allows users to view the data they are interested in without necessarily needing to know the underlying information, such as source or metric names.

 To create a list dashboard variable, select **Variable Type &gt; List**: